The Importance of Physical Education for Children, Students and Youth

 Healthy brain

-Moderate to intense physical activity is vital for our brain and mental health.
+Moderate to intense physical activity is vital for brain health, mental health, and overall mental well-being.
 In addition, it enhances the cognitive development of children aged 6 to 13 years and reduces general anxiety disorder in adults.

 Thus, you build a fitness mindset in students, and they do exercises to live a healthy and active life.